 Through the UK Public Health Rapid Support Team (UK-PHRST), the UK has the capacity to respond rapidly to disease outbreaks in low- and middle-income countries around the world and conduct operational research into epidemic preparedness, playing an important role in global health security.
 The team also works to help countries to build their own capacity for an improved and rapid national response to outbreaks.

-The UK-PHRST is funded by UK aid from the Department of Health and Social Care and is a partnership between the London School of Hygiene & Tropical Medicine (LSHTM) and Public Health England (PHE).
-University of Oxford and King’s College London (KCL) are academic partners.
-The team’s Director is Professor Daniel Bausch.
+The UK-PHRST is funded by UK aid from the Department of Health and Social Care and is a partnership between the London School of Hygiene & Tropical Medicine (LSHTM) and the UK Health Security Agency (UKHSA) with contributing academic partners.

 Tackling disease outbreaks at their source at the earliest possible stage helps prevent their spread, saves lives, and is the most effective way to protect the UK.
-As of July 2018, the team has taken part in nine deployments in six countries.
+As of March 2021, the team has taken part in just over 20 deployments across more than 10 countries.

 The UK-PHRST comprises of a core team of experts ready to deploy overseas within 48 hours to support countries in responding to disease outbreaks.